Undergraduate Research Opportunities

 All students who are accepted for the program will receive the following benefits:

-• Up to $1,000 funding available to support research project and other program expenses
+• Up to $1,000 funding available to support research, conference participation and training.

 Students are responsible for paying for the cost of housing and food.
 On-campus housing is available on the USF campus.